freedomofpress/securedrop-docs/docs/source.rst

    Tor protects your anonymity, but third parties who can monitor your network traffic can detect *that you are using Tor*.
 They may even be able to do so long after your browser session, using network activity logs.
-This is why we recommend using Tor Browser from a cybercafe or coworking space you do not visit regularly.
+This is why we recommend using Tor Browser from a cafe you do not visit regularly.

 .. _`Tor Project website`: https://www.torproject.org/